TurboLabIt/apt-download-offline/README.md

 # 1. Install the tool
 On an Internet-connected PC, `cd` to your USB flash drive and run this:

-`sudo apt install curl -y -qq && curl -s https://raw.githubusercontent.com/TurboLabIt/apt-install-offline/master/setup.sh | sudo sh`
+`sudo apt install curl -y && curl -s https://raw.githubusercontent.com/TurboLabIt/apt-install-offline/master/setup.sh?$(date +%s) | sudo sh`

 # 2. Collect
 Connect the USB flash drive to your offline PC and collect the file(s) needed to install the package(s) you want: